photo of doctor patient consultation

 • Your lung cancer and its EGFR mutations

-What If I Have a Less Common EGFR Mutation?
+What if I Have a Less Common EGFR Mutation?

 NSCLC can have different EGFR mutations.
 Your EGFR test results will tell your doctor what specific type of EGFR mutation your lung cancer has.

 For NSCLCs with less common EGFR mutations, the specific mutation could lead to changes in how you’re treated.
 One of these less common EGFR mutations is called an exon 20 insertion.
-About 2% of NSCLC and 10% of EGFR-positive NSCLCs are this type.
+About 2% of NSCLCs and 10% of EGFR-positive NSCLCs are this type.

 What About Immunotherapy?

-Immunotherapies are treatments that work by helping your immune system fight cancer.
+Immunotherapiesare treatments that work by helping your immune system fight cancer.
 They’ve led to big improvements for some people with NSCLC.

 Studies are ongoing to understand this better and find even more ways to treat EGFR-positive NSCLC.